hypervideo/web-audio-peak-meter/README.md

 ```

 And open a browser to [http://localhost:6080/web-audio-peak-meter/index.html](http://localhost:6080/web-audio-peak-meter/index.html) to see a local version of the docs page.

-## Contributing

-Contributions are welcome!
-I'd love to hear any ideas for how these meters could be more user-friendly as well as about any bugs or unclear documentation.
-If you are at all interested in this project, please create an issue or pull request on this project's [github page](https://github.com/esonderegger/web-audio-peak-meter).

 ## Copyright and license